 School Block Challenge

 One of the most fascinating things I loved about the Quilt Museum is that they don’t just focus on the celebrity quilters who create amazing works of art, but they are also passionate about growing the craft at the youth level.
 The School Block Challenge, sponsored by Moda Fabrics is for children grades K-12 nationwide.
 Moda provides three challenge fabrics that must be included in every block entry.
 Students can put their math skills & creativity to work in creating a quilt square of their own design.
-Currently you can view the submission entries for the 2018 Challenge on display at the museum.
+While we were there you could view the submission entries for the 2018 Challenge on display at the museum.

 Quilts for Everyone